Bhagavan147/Yulu-Hypothesis_Testing/README.md

 - Identify the key variables that significantly impact the demand for shared electric cycles in the Indian market.
 - Evaluate how effectively these variables explain the variations in demand.

-Here's a table representation for the provided data:

 | **Column**      | **Description**                                                                                       |
 |------------------|-----------------------------------------------------------------------------------------------------|
 | **datetime**     | Date and time of the activity                                                                       |